 In 1983, Ohio completed a conversion from state-run warehouses and state-owned stock system to a bailment system.
 From 1991-1996, it converted all state stores to private businesses called Contract Liquor Agencies.
-In Fiscal Year 2013, JobsOhio Beverage System (JOBS) purchased from the state an exclusive franchise for the sale and distribution of spirituous liquor throughout Ohio.
+In Fiscal Year 2013, JobsOhio Beverage System (JOBS) purchased from the state an exclusive franchise for the sale and distribution of spirituous liquor throughout Ohio by issuing special-obligation private revenue bonds.
 The division modernized Ohio's liquor distribution and sales enterprise resource planning software and logistics infrastructure in 2017 through the Liquor Modernization Project.
-In 2018, the division awarded more than 25 new Agencies throughout the state to increase customer access to product and drive economic growth.
-At time of publication, nine new Agencies are operational.
+Since then, the Division has awarded 38 new Liquor Agency contracts, increased product selection to over 4,000 SKUs, and created the Ohio Liquor brand to increase customer access to product and drive economic growth.